mrhota/rust/src/doc/guide.md

 }
 ```

-There's a lot going on here, so let's break it down.
-We declare a struct with
+To begin with, we declare a struct with the `struct` keyword followed by a
-the `struct` keyword, and then with a name.
-By convention, structs begin with a
+name.
+By convention, structs begin with a capital letter and are camel cased:
-capital letter and are also camel cased: `PointInSpace`, not `Point_In_Space`.
+`PointInSpace`; not `Point_In_Space`.

 We can create an instance of our struct via `let`, as usual, but we use a `key:
-value` style syntax to set each field.
-The order doesn't need to be the same as
+value` style syntax to initialize each field.
+The order doesn't need to be the
-in the original declaration.
+same as in the original declaration.
+This style will be familiar to Javascript
+or Python programmers, for example.

 Finally, because fields have names, we can access the field through dot
 notation: `origin.x`.

-The values in structs are immutable, like other bindings in Rust.
-However, you
+Like other `let` bindings, instances of structs are immutably bound to
-can use `mut` to make them mutable:
+variables.
+However, you can use `mut` to make them mutable:

 ```{rust}
 struct Point {